GoogleChrome/developer.chrome.com/site/en/blog/tablesng/index.md

 -- video of older chrome tables example zooming in and out next to new one --

-{% Aside ‘warning’ %}
+{% Aside ‘warning' %}
 There is a known bug with table zoom and how borders are repainted.
 If you are testing this out, you may run into it
 {% endAside %}

 ## Rearchitecting the web

-The Chrome team has not only been introducing new features to make web authoring more robust, but they’ve also been working hard to improve existing APIs and their compatibility.
+The Chrome team has not only been introducing new features to make web authoring more robust, but they've also been working hard to improve existing APIs and their compatibility.
 In fact, TablesNG is just one of many re-architecture projects that this team has taken on over the past eight years.
 Others, though not all of the projects, include:

 - LayoutNG: a ground-up rewrite of all layout algorithms, for greatly improved reliability and more predictable performance.
 - BlinkNG: a systematic cleanup and refactoring of the Blink rendering engine into cleanly separated pipeline phases.
 This allows for better caching, higher reliability, and re-entrant / delayed-rendering features such as content-visibility and container queries.